Disclaimer: This is Untrue.

 * "Buddhist Schools Buddhanet" http://www.buddhanet.net/e-learning/buddhistworld/schools1.htm

-Other than that, it should be noted that "best of bipeds" in 1279 is quite weird.
-It might suggest that "naga" is not merely a metaphor concerned with Lucifer, assume that Gautama's father is actually a bull elephant or a serpent (not bipedal), and its son became the best of bipedal beings.
+Additionally, it should be noted that the phrase "best of bipeds" in 1279 is rather unusual.
+It could suggest that "naga" is not merely a metaphor related to Lucifer, and assuming Gautama's father was actually a bull elephant or a serpent (neither of which are bipedal), the son would then become the best of bipedal beings.

-This assumption could be associated with Reptilians mentioned later, the context could suggest alleged serpents' (Reptilians') involvement in human history on the Earth.
+This assumption could be linked to the concept of Reptilians mentioned later, and the context might suggest the alleged involvement of serpents (or Reptilians) in human history on Earth.

-During Gautama's enlightment, a heavy rain started to fall, but the large king cobra Mucalinda appeared, protected Gautama coiling seven times around Gautama.
-(The snake coiling might suggest a flying saucer (alien space craft) embracing Gautama.)
+During Gautama's enlightenment, heavy rain began to fall, but the large king cobra, Mucalinda, appeared and protected Gautama by coiling seven times around him.
+(The snake coiling could be interpreted as a metaphor for a flying saucer or alien spacecraft embracing Gautama.)

 * Buddhanet Life of Buddha 17" http://www.buddhanet.net/e-learning/buddhism/lifebuddha/17lbud.htm